Alaska upgrade strategy: U class, GGUs and Milestone certificates

 All Atmos Rewards elite members are automatically placed on the upgrade waitlist when booking eligible fares.
 Upgrades confirm based on U-class availability and your priority tier.

-Upgrade Windows by Tier
+Upgrade windows by tier

 Atmos Tier Upgrade Window Notes

-Titanium 120 hours + day-of global Business Class (spring 2026)
+Titanium 120 hours Plus day-of-departure global Business Class upgrades, live since April 2026

 Platinum 120 hours Highest domestic priority after Titanium